Self-Supervised Video Object Segmentation by Motion-Aware Mask Propagation: Conclusion

 \section{Conclusion}

 In this paper, we proposed MAMP that enables general feature representation and motion-guided mask propagation.
-MAMP can train the model without any annotations, and outperforms existing self-supervised methods by a large margin.
+MAMP model can be trained without the need for annotations, and outperforms existing self-supervised methods by a large margin.
 Moreover, MAMP demonstrates the best generalization ability compared to previous methods.
 We believe that MAMP has the potential to propagate spatio-temporal features and masks in practical video segmentation tasks.
 In the future, we will develop more effective pretext tasks and adaptive memory selection methods to further improve the performance of MAMP.